A version of this story originally appeared on the Strategist US.

 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitiser and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked Calypso author David Sedaris about the wireless headphones, expensive pen, and Bluetooth speaker he can’t live without.

 Buly opened a store in Paris, and that’s where I first got this soap.
 They make a number of different scents, but the tuberose is the most perfect one.
 I can’t speak to people who take showers, but if you take a bath, it makes your whole bathroom smell.
 It’s nice and grainy too.
 It has a really nice texture.
 I didn’t think I wanted my soap to be grainy until I experienced it.
 It doesn’t really lather like an Irish Spring, but it does the job.
 For some reason it should smell old lady-ish, but it doesn’t.
 I guess it is ladyish, but I don’t know, years ago, I was signing books, and this guy came up, and I would never wear any scent or anything but I had to know what he was wearing.
 And I thought he said it was Comme des Garçons Chrysanthemum, which was funny because chrysanthemums don’t have a smell.
 He basically just smelled like a beautiful flower.
 Anyway, I was never able to find it.
 This soap doesn’t smell like that Comme des Garçons but it just is the same idea of smelling like a beautiful flower, which I don’t think is necessarily a feminine thing.
 And because it’s a bath soap, it wears off — it’s not like a perfume.
 I think that if you’re going to change the world, you’ve got to try to do it just one person at a time.
 I can’t tell you how many times I’ve signed books, and I’ve had to say to someone, ‘Listen, there’s nothing worth having at Bath and Body Shop.
 You don’t smell like a cantaloupe.
 You smell like a cantaloupe air freshener.’
 Bath and Body Works?
 Body Shop?
 I don’t like either of them.
 It’s like the Yankee Candle Shop.
 There is nothing worth having in there.